RattyDAVE/cray1/README.md

 To get a list of commands type ```HELP``` and you can change frames by using ```+``` or ```-```.

-For more information see http://modularcircuits.tantosonline.com/blog/?page_id=1386
+For more information see http://modularcircuits.tantosonline.com/blog/?page_id=1386 and a very helpfull video https://youtu.be/_S-RohEFekU?t=625